How to take a screenshot on your Nintendo Switch

 - Select OK.

-You'll now have two copies of that particular screenshot.
-One on your system memory and one on your microSD card.
+You'll now have two copies of that particular screenshot or video — one on your system memory and one on your microSD card.

-How to copy all screenshots to a microSD card on Nintendo Switch
+How to copy all screenshots and videos to a microSD card on Nintendo Switch

 If you want to transfer all your screenshots from your system memory to your microSD card, you don't have to do it all one at a time!
 Hallelujah, you can do the all at once in the system settings!